GRADUATE PROGRAM IN CELL & SYSTEMS BIOLOGY

 MSc Thesis Exam

 Arrangements for the MSc thesis exam are made by the Program in Cell & Systems Biology on behalf of the School of Graduate Studies.
 Please check with the Graduate Office for any deadlines (course marks or thesis submission) required for convocation and www.csb.utoronto.ca for “MSc Thesis Examination Instructions”.
 The examination will be based on the assessment of the thesis containing the results of an original research study and the ability of the candidate to defend the thesis and show a mastery of the research topic.
 The candidate must demonstrate that he/she understands the topic, can defend the data and the conclusions presented in the thesis, and can place the findings in a general context.
-There are two components to the MSc Thesis Examination: 1) a public presentation of the MSc thesis, and 2) an in camera defence of the MSc thesis.
+There are two components to the MSc Thesis Examination: 1) a public presentation of the MSc thesis, and 2) an in camera defense of the MSc thesis.

 2. TRANSFER FROM MSc TO PhD PROGRAM

 Students wishing to initiate a transfer from the MSc to the PhD program should submit the ‘PhD Transfer/Proposal Examination Pre-Approval Form’ and have it co-signed by their supervisor.
 This should be submitted to the Graduate Office before the end of the student’s first year in the program.
 The student will then register in the PhD program in their second year of graduate studies and the PhD proposal examination will be held between the 13th and 20th month of their program.
-The Pre-Approval Form is located here: 2023-2024 PhD transfer pre-approval form.
+The Pre-Approval Form is located here: 2024-2025 PhD transfer pre-approval form.

 The outcome of a PhD transfer exam will be either: pass and proceed in the PhD program or fail and complete a MSc by the end of 24 months.